 If the case proceeds to a hearing in front of a judge, the parties are required to be prepared to proceed at the time of the hearing.
 This means that the parties must have their witnesses present and ready to testify, and must have all of their documents ready to be presented to the judge.
 It is usually a good idea to bring at least 3 copies of any document you want to present – one copy for each party and one copy for the judge.
 Also, if a party plans on presenting audio or video, it is that party’s responsibility to make sure that the judge will be able to see and hear the evidence.
 Some courtrooms are equipped with technology to play audio and video, while others require the parties to being a laptop or tablet.
 Some, but not all, of the judges will also look at cell phone video and audio if necessary.
 As discussed above, each side may present any acceptable form of evidence, such as exhibits or live testimony from witnesses.

+Each side is permitted to call witnesses to substantiate his or her case, and permitted to cross-examine the other side’s witness or witnesses.
+Each side is also allowed to call witnesses for impeachment purposes, to discredit or otherwise invalidate the other side’s evidence.
 After the judge hears all of the testimony and reviews the evidence, the judge will issue a decision.
 If the restraining order is granted, it will usually last between 3 and 5 years, although the judge can use their discretion to shorten that term.
 A violation of a valid restraining order can lead to an arrest and a monetary fine.

 If the losing party disagrees with the result and feels the judge committed some sort of error, there is a right to appeal.
 The notice of appeal must be filed at most 60 days after the hearing date.
 It is important to note that an appeal cannot be based on any new evidence – only evidence presented at the hearing can be discussed in an appeal.
 The appeal has to be based on a legal or evidentiary error made by the judge.
 For example, if the judge refused to let a witness testify, refused to look at a crucial piece of evidence, or used the wrong legal standard of proof to make their decision.